What is a Contingency Fee?

 Personal injury or workers compensation cases often see contingency fees on the lower end of this spectrum, between 33.3% and 35% pre-suit (i.e., before a lawsuit is filed).
 If a case goes into litigation (i.e., a lawsuit needs to be filed), personal injury contingency fees typically increase to between 40% to 45%.
 Further, some attorneys charge a higher contingency fee if a case must be appealed, due to the additional time involved.

-In cases more complex or risky cases, like certain class action suits or mass torts, fees may rise to as high as over 50%.
+In more complex or risky cases, like certain class action suits or mass torts, fees may rise to as high as over 50%.
 It’s crucial for clients considering this arrangement to clearly understand the fee structure and percentage before agreeing to it.

 Contingency Fee wording with magnifying glass and money.